On this page you’ll find information about applying for the new 257 additional licence.

 - No more than 1 justified complaint in the last 12 months related to the applicant or proposed licence holder

-- Application submitted by 1 December 2023 or, for renewals, 14 days before expiry of the current licence
+- Application submitted as soon as required or, for renewals, 14 days before expiry of the current licence

 - Safety certificates submitted with application (all current and satisfactory at the time of application)